-Big Tent, a 360° video and audio projection installation/venue (free, located at 4th & Washington), leverages immersive technology to create a unique, communal viewing experience for Festival attendees.
-In this age of individual hand-held screens, Big Tent echoes the Festival ethos in creating opportunities for people to interact and share a transformative multimedia experience.
-Students and faculty from across the IU and IUPUI systems have been artistically challenged to create meaningful, original work for this large-scale, A/V-surround environment, and the results include works with video and sound, experimental film/cinema, game design, real-time video capture, and archival celebrations of the 25-year Lotus journey.
+The Big Tent, a 360° video and audio projection installation/venue (free, located at 4th & Washington), leverages immersive technology to create a unique, communal viewing experience at Alumni Hall (located in the Indiana Memorial Union).
+In this age of individual hand-held screens, The Big Tent echoes the Lotus ethos in creating opportunities for people to interact and share a transformative multimedia experience.
+Students and faculty from across the IU and IUPUI systems have been artistically challenged to create meaningful, original work for this large-scale, A/V-surround environment, and the results include a bachata workshop, live performances, experimental film/cinema, game design, real-time video capture, archival celebrations of the 25-year Lotus journey, and more.

 Sensory Sensitivity Advisory

 A very small percentage of individuals may experience epileptic seizures or blackouts when exposed to certain light patterns, flashing lights, or backgrounds on an electronic screen.
 If you, or anyone in your family, have an epileptic condition or have had seizures of any kind, please take proper precautions before viewing.